You are here

 • Manage the repair, maintenance, and replacement of public and private infrastructure.

 Because there are so many different aspects of civil engineering, many civil engineers choose to pursue a specialty.
-More popular specialties include construction engineering, geotechnical engineering, structural engineering, and transportation engineering.
+More popular specialties include construction engineering, geotechnical engineering, structural engineering, transportation engineering, water resources, and environmental systems engineering.